thosgood/this-weeks-finds/markdown/151-200/week159.md

 [`hep-th/0003285`](https://arxiv.org/abs/hep-th/0003285).

-This paper gives an elegant new formulation of 11d supergravity by starting from a kind of BF theory and then imposing constraints, very much like Plebanski's formulation of ordinary gravity in 4d spacetime.
+This paper gives an elegant new formulation of 11d supergravity by starting from a kind of $BF$ theory and then imposing constraints, very much like Plebanski's formulation of ordinary gravity in 4d spacetime.
 Recall that in Plebanski's formalism, we start with: